DMI

 6 months, 12 spots, 3 languages

-We produced 12 radio spots for this campaign, each in Portuguese and the two most widely spoken local languages in Zambezia – Elomwe and Echwabu.
-We are working with Radio Moçambique and their regional broadcaster in Zambezia as well as 11 community radio stations to broadcast these spots 10 times a day, every day, for 6 months.
+We produced 12 radio spots for this campaign, each in Portuguese and the two most widely spoken local languages in Zambezia, Elomwe and Echwabu.
+We worked with Radio Moçambique and their regional broadcaster in Zambezia as well as 11 community radio stations to broadcast these spots 10 times a day, every day, for 6 months.

 Outputs